spelluri/100-Days-Of-Devops/Day02/README.md

 Number of days of warning before password expires       : 7

-This confirms:
+THIS CONFIRMS:

+a.
 User mark exists

+b.
 Account is temporary

+c.
 Expiry date is set to December 7, 2023

-💡 Learnings
+💡 LEARNINGS

+a.
 The -e flag in useradd allows setting an account expiry date.

+b.
 Temporary users are useful for contractors, developers, or short-term project roles.

+c.
 The chage command helps verify and manage password/account expiry details.

+d.
 Always maintain lowercase usernames for consistency and automation compatibility.